javalite/javalite/activejdbc-instrumentation/README.md

 It is easy to configure defaults in every IDE to add this parameter to JVM when executing tests.

+### Dynamic instrumentation and compatilility with Java 8

+There are some conflicts using model static methods inside lambda expressions.
+So far this is the only issue.
+Statis instrumentation is free of conflicts and works perfectly with Java 8.

 ### How to deploy ActiveJDBC applications

 ActiveJDBC models require instrumentation.
 You can use static or dynamic instrumentation, as long